 (b) Each TSP, or its Designated Agent, owning or planning Transmission Facilities shall attend the scheduled meetings and otherwise participate in the activities of the SSWG, DWG, and the SPWG, unless specifically exempted from these activities by ERCOT.

-(c) Each Generation Resource, or its Designated Agent, shall provide accurate modeling information for each existing or proposed Generation Resource meeting the criteria for inclusion in the SSWG, DWG, and SPWG base cases for which it is the majority owner.
+(c) Each Generation Resource and Energy Storage Resource (ESR), or a Designated Agent for the Resource, shall provide accurate modeling information for each existing or proposed Resource meeting the criteria for inclusion in the SSWG, DWG, and SPWG base cases for which it is the majority owner.
 The information provided shall include, but not be limited to, the following:

-(i) Information necessary to represent the Generation Resource’s generation and interconnection facilities in any model of the ERCOT System whose creation has been approved by ERCOT, including modeling information detailed in procedures of the SSWG, DWG, and SPWG; and
+(i) Information necessary to represent the Resource’s generation and interconnection facilities in any model of the ERCOT System whose creation has been approved by ERCOT, including modeling information detailed in procedures of the SSWG, DWG, and SPWG; and

 (ii) Identification of a designated contact person responsible for providing answers to questions ERCOT may have regarding the information provided.